R/antiwork: Jesse Watters interview, internal controversy and aftermath (2022)

 On January 25, 2022, Ford participated in an interview with Fox News anchor Jesse Watters.
 The interview received an overwhelmingly negative reception from members of the subreddit.
 Members of the subreddit questioned why Ford felt she had the authority to represent the anti-work movement. r/antiwork briefly went private the following day, and subreddit moderators said it was a temporary measure to prevent disruption from other subreddits.
 Noah Berlatsky, writing for The Independent, stated that the Fox News segment became "a publicity disaster for r/antiwork" and that r/antiwork became "widely ridiculed".
 Oliver Whang, writing for The New York Times, noted: "Theories started to bounce around about some outside corporate mastermind controlling the moderators, trying to turn the community against itself."
 Ford told Whang: "I had good intentions, but, yeah, that only does so much."
 Ford received harassment online, including graphic threats and people insulting her appearance.
 According to Nielsen Media Research, around 3.6 million viewers watched Watters' show on the day of the interview.

 The subreddit r/workreform, whose motto was "Food, Healthcare, and Homes: for ALL WAGES", was started on January 26, and some members of r/antiwork migrated over.
 Within 24 hours, the subreddit had gained more than 400,000 members.
-The new subreddit's growth eventually slowed to about 450,000 members and has grown steadily since.
+The new subreddit's growth eventually slowed; it acquired about 450,000 members and has grown steadily since.

 On January 27, subreddit moderator Kimezukae posted a statement on the subreddit saying that "We're going in the short-term future not accept any media interviews and we will ask the community on feedback regarding whether we will accept an interview or what kind of media outlets are outright banned".
 The statement also said that Ford would be removed as a moderator of the subreddit and that Kimezukae had done interviews with three major international media outlets that have not been published yet, including one with The New York Times.
 According to Vice, "Since the Fox News interview, however, the main topic of conversation on the subreddit has been the interview itself, who 'owns' the subreddit, the drama associated with the fallout from the interview, brigading from other subreddits, and censorship of posts about the Fox News interview."
-After r/antiwork was reopened to the public, all traces of Doreen's account had been erased from the subreddit.
+After r/antiwork was reopened to the public, all traces of Ford's account had been erased from the subreddit.
 Within a few days, posts about abusive bosses dominated the subreddit's content again and the subreddit has grown steadily since.
-Later, a post titled "Americas transgender wage gap" was pinned to the top of the subreddit.

 In May 2022, in response to a leaked U.S. Supreme Court draft decision to overturn Roe v.
 Wade, members of r/antiwork promoted the idea of a general strike against a possible ruling by the Supreme Court that would overturn Roe.
 However, a subreddit moderator criticized attempts to organize a general strike through social media posts as being "unproductive."